jina-ai/clip-as-service/README.md

 #### Showcase

-Now you can input arbitrary English sentences and view the top-9 matched images.
-Search is fast and instinct.
+Now you can input arbitrary English sentences and view the top-9 matching images.
+Search is fast and instinctive.
 Let's have some fun:

 <table>
 <tr>